Toolbox talk on horseplay at work

 - Ensure that the workplace is safe and healthy for everyone.

-- Create a policy against workplace horseplay and inform the workers know about it.
+- Create a policy against workplace horseplay and inform the workers about it.

 - Engage the workers in training, educating them on preventing horseplay at the site.